Dannymak1993/Track-Whose-Been-A-Bad-Employee/README.md

 ## Installation

-A user just needs to open the integrated terminal in vscode, install the latest node packages, inquirer package and jest package to be able to use this application.
+A user just needs to open the integrated terminal in vscode, install the latest node packages, inquirer package and mysql package to be able to use this application using the command "npm i".

 ## Usage